中文 (Zhōngwén)

 In Chinese, "men" is used to pluralize nouns or pronouns related to humans.
 It is placed after the noun or pronoun in any given sentence.
 That is to say, 我 means "I;me", whereas 我们 means "we;us", 你 means "you(singular)", 你们 means "you(plural)".

-- 我们是美国人。- wǒ men shì měiguó rén
+• 我们是美国人。- wǒ men shì měiguó rén (we are "american")

-- 他们说汉语。- tā men shuō hànyǔ
+• 他们说汉语。- tā men shuō hànyǔ (they speak chinese)

-- 他们说英语。- tā men shuō yīngyǔ
+• 他们说英语。- tā men shuō yīngyǔ (they speak english)

-- 他们说汉语吗?- tā men shuō hànyǔ ma
+• 他们说汉语吗?- tā men shuō hànyǔ ma (do they speak chinese?)

-- 你们说英语吗?- nǐ men shuō yīngyǔ ma
+• 你们说英语吗?- nǐ men shuō yīngyǔ ma (do you speak english?)

-- 我们说英语。- wǒ men shuō yīngyǔ
+• 我们说英语。- wǒ men shuō yīngyǔ (we speak english)

 Lesson 2

-- 我们都说英语。- wǒ men dōu shuō yīngyǔ (we all speak English)
+• 我们都说英语。- wǒ men dōu shuō yīngyǔ (we all speak English)

 •都 - dōu : both; all